-Author's note: This is a Kirby Super Star Ultra/Hoshi no Kaabi crossover, set in the show's universe but with several characters from the games.
+A/N: This is a Kirby Super Star Ultra/Hoshi no Kaabi crossover, set in the show's universe but with several characters from the games.
 Please R&R – this is my first Fic in years so my writing is pretty rusty.
-Don't be afraid to be snarky though as constructive criticism will help me improve!
+Don't be afraid to be snarky though, as constructive criticism will help me improve.

 Nova drifted quietly through space.

-The unusual celestial body had been orbiting silently through space for millennia.
+The unusual celestial body had been orbiting silently through space for millenia.
 Although sentient, he would always lay dormant unless summoned.
-Being comprised of largely mechanical parts, Nova was of course not a natural comet - how he had come to be is a mystery, but he had been a part of the galaxy for as long as anyone can remember.
+Being comprised of largely mechanical parts, Nova was of course not a natural comet .
+How he came to be is a mystery, but he had been a part of the galaxy for as long as anyone could remember.

 Nova laid asleep, eyes closed as he drifted through space quietly.
 He was slowly moving closer to the planet Popstar due to the direction his orbit had taken.
 His form was dwarfed by the yellow, star-shaped planet.